microsoft/net-offloads/quic-encryption-offload.md

 typedef struct {
     uint8_t Receive : 1;
     uint8_t Transmit : 1;
-    uint8_t AesGcm128 : 1;
+    uint8_t Aes128Gcm : 1;
-    uint8_t AesGcm256 : 1;
+    uint8_t Aes256Gcm : 1;
     uint8_t ChaCha20Poly1305 : 1;
-    uint8_t AesCcm128 : 1;
+    uint8_t Aes128Ccm : 1;
     uint32_t QuicVersionCount;
     uint32_t QuicVersions[1]; // Variable length
 } QEO_SUPPORT;
 ```

+### Parameters

+#### Receive

+This bit indicates the decryption offload for the receive path is supported.

+#### Transmit

+This bit indicates the encryption offload for the transmit path is supported.

+#### Aes128Gcm

+This bit indicates the AEAD_AES_128_GCM cryptographic algorithm is supported.

+#### Aes256Gcm

+This bit indicates the AEAD_AES_256_GCM cryptographic algorithm is supported.

+#### ChaCha20Poly1305

+This bit indicates the AEAD_CHACHA20_POLY1305 cryptographic algorithm is supported.

+#### Aes128Ccm

+This bit indicates the AEAD_AES_128_CCM cryptographic algorithm is supported.

+#### QuicVersionCount

+This field indicates the number of items in the `QuicVersions` array.

+#### QuicVersions

+This array indicates the set of support QUIC version numbers that are supported.

+### Return value

+If no error occurs, `getsockopt` returns zero.
 If QEO is not supported by the operating system, then the `getsockopt` call will fail with status `WSAEINVAL`.
 This should be treated the same as the case where no cipher types are supported (i.e. the app should encrypt its own QUIC packets).

+### Remarks

+Since this structure is an indication of what (possibly partial) support level exists from the offload, some of the bits likely will not be set.
+But there are certain sets of bits where at least one of them must be set.

+- Either `Receive` or `Transmit` must be set.
+- Either `Aes128Gcm`, `Aes256Gcm`, `ChaCha20Poly1305`, or `Aes128Ccm` must be set.
+- `QuicVersionCount` must be at least one.

 > **TODO -** The "support" only makes sense in the context of a particular interface.
 If the socket is bound first then it's clear which interface we want to query; but what about unbound sockets?

-> **TODO -** Add text about RX offload.

-> **TODO -** What above is optional vs required?

 ## Establishing Encryption Parameters for a Connection